awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 **To use multiple monitors with WorkSpaces**

 1. Configure your local machine to use multiple monitors\.
+For more information, see [ Use multiple displays with your Mac](https://support.apple.com/guide/mac-help/use-multiple-displays-mchl7c7ebe08/mac) in the Apple documentation\.

 1. Start the WorkSpaces client application and log in to your WorkSpace\.